mspaintmsi/superUser/README.md

 # sudo

-`sudo32.exe` and `sudo64.exe` are simpler versions of superUser.
+`sudo.exe` is a simpler version of superUser.

-They are equivalent to `superUser /ws`.
+It is equivalent to `superUser /ws`.

 - The child process runs in the same window and performs its inputs and outputs there.
 - _sudo_ waits for this process to finish and returns its exit code.